henrikwirth/awesome-wordpress-gatsby/contributing.md

   - Link and Title of the resource
   - Explanation, why the resource should be changed or removed

-**For anything else, like typos or suggestion:**
+**For anything else, like typos or suggestions:**
-  - Just explain properly
+  - Please explain comprehensively

 Thank you for your suggestions!